eringen/talkdom/README.md

 # jstalk (WIP)

-Smalltalk-inspired message passing for the DOM.
+Smalltalk _inspired_ message passing for the DOM.
 Declarative HTTP interactions via HTML attributes.
 No build step, no dependencies, 60 lines.

 ## How it works